firebase/firebase-js-sdk/README.md

 #### Automated Setup

-While setting up tests, you can choose the project manually or specify the project directly at the root of the package:
+The remainder of the test setup requiers choosing a test project.
+You can choose the project manually or specify the project directly at the root of the package.

 ```bash
 # Select a project manually when running setup